-Synergies

 State of Conservation

-Management

-Governance

-15. Assessment of the Periodic Reporting Exercise

-15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention

-15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-National Commission for UNESCO, Guyana and the Ministry of Culture, Youth and Sport, Guyana
+- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?

+Ministry of Culture (Cultural Heritage) Ministry of Environment (Natural Heritage)